 ₹90 for India nationals and ₹950 for foreigners

 Light & sound show ticket price:

 ₹80 for adults and ₹30 for children

 If you are a Delhiite or have spent a substantial amount of time in the national, then you must have visited Red Fort.
 But in case you haven’t and are planning a trip to Delhi in future, then you shouldn’t miss this chance to explore the stunning monument.
-Book flight tickets with HappyEasyGo for free flight cancellation and avoid paying hefty charges in case your travel plans change.
-Also, do not forget to grab the biggest discount on hotels in Delhi on HappyEasyGo.
+Grab the lowest airfare from HappyEasyGo for free flight cancellation and avoid paying hefty charges in case your travel plans change.
+Also, do not forget to grab the biggest discount on hotels in Delhi with amazing Hotel offers on HappyEasyGo.